In Brief

 This is not an accident of evolution.
 Scripture claims it as design:

-For you formed my inward parts; you knitted me together in my mother's womb.
-I praise you, for I am fearfully and wonderfully made.
-Wonderful are your works; my soul knows it very well.
+"For you created my inmost being; you knit me together in my mother's womb.
+I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well."

-Psalm 139:13–14
+PSALM 139:13-14

-The word translated "knitted" is the Hebrew sakak — to weave, to interlace, to overshadow protectively.
+The word translated "knit" is the Hebrew sakak — to weave, to interlace, to overshadow protectively.
 God didn't hand you a kit and say "assemble yourself."
 He wove you.
 Every autonomous system, every unconscious reflex, every cellular repair mechanism was His needle and thread.
 You are not a self-assembled project.
 You are a masterwork of sovereign craftsmanship, held together moment by moment by a will that is not your own.

-And he is before all things, and in him all things hold together.
+"The Son is the image of the invisible God, the firstborn over all creation...
+He is before all things, and in him all things hold together."

 "Hold together."
 The Greek is sunesteken — to cohere, to consist, to keep from flying apart.
 The same Christ who sustains the orbit of galaxies sustains the bonds between your atoms.
 Every second you exist is an act of His sovereign will.
 You are not alive because you decided to be.
 You are alive because He holds you together.